pskenny/pskenny.github.io/ideas.md

 ### Shazam But It Adds To Local Music Library

 Listens to audio, finds out what song it is (see [acoustic fingerprinting](https://en.wikipedia.org/wiki/Acoustic_fingerprint)), checks Spotify and adds it to your music library.
 Example: finds song metadata, finds it on Youtube, asks if it can get it as MP3 and put it in filesystem.

+### Markdown To Wallpaper

+Display contents of a Markdown file as the wallpaper of your desktop.

+Additional features:

+- Different styles
+- Autostart on login option
+- Regenerate on file changes